allianceauth/allianceauth/docs/installation/services/discord.md

 ## Managing Roles
 Once users link their accounts you’ll notice Roles get populated on Discord.
 These are the equivalent to Groups on every other service.
 The default permissions should be enough for members to use text and audio communications.
 Add more permissions to the roles as desired through the server management window.

+## Troubleshooting

+### "Unknown Error" on Discord site when activating service
+This indicates your callback URL doesn't match.
+Ensure the `DISCORD_CALLBACK_URL` setting exactly matches the URL entered on the Discord developers site.
+This includes http(s), trailing slash, etc.